nicksexton/rng/README.md

 supervisory system - random number generation model

 Simulation 3 - simulating the effects of individual differences in number schemas on RNG

+cherry-picked commit: simulation_1.3_randomlogic_1
+aims: want supervisory and contention scheduling to *interact* a bit more
+- changed parameter settings for spreading activation
+- changed parameter setting for EXCITE strength (oos.c) - much slower
+- changed set switch latency parameter to give activation time to do its thing
+- changed APPLY_SET rule such that it still activates response nodes even when there is a response in buffer

 Uses same assumtions about working memory as Simulation 2